alena-c/data-modeling-postgres/README.md

     FROM users
     GROUP BY 1;
     ```

-     Which gives the following output:
+     Which produces the following output:
      ![level percent](images/level_prcnt.png)
 <br>
 ___